mia-platform/vab/docs/design/commands.md

 Creates the folder `project-name` with a preliminary directory structure, together with the skeleton of the configuration file.

-The project directory will include the `clusters` directory (including the `all-clusters` folder with a minimal kustomize configuration), and the configuration file.
+The project directory will include the `clusters` directory (including the `all-group` folder with a minimal kustomize configuration), and the configuration file.

 ### Directory structure